MyGlass app on Android

 The MyGlass app helps set up your Glass and adds a few other features like identifying your location for turn-by-turn directions, sending and receiving SMS messages, screencasting your Glass display, and more.

-- Tap the MyGlass menu from the action bar and select Wifi.
+- Tap the menu button in the top left corner, and select Device.

 - Enter your wireless network password and select OK.